nonomal/loggifly/docs/guide/actions.md

 ## Container Actions

 You can configure automatic actions for your containers based on log patterns.
-Supported actions are `restart`, `stop` and `restart` and are configured per container.
+Supported actions are `restart`, `stop` and `start` and are configured per container.

 You can perform these actions on the monitored container itself or on other containers.

+The `action_cooldown` defaults to 300 seconds (5 minutes) and has to be at least 10 seconds.

 :::info
-The `action_cooldown` default setting is 300 seconds (5 minutes) and has to be at least 10 seconds.
+Note that actions require access to the docker socket and generally don't work with a Docker Socket Proxy.
 :::

 ### Perform actions on the monitored container